mkner/robo-pid/docs/interface.rst

  .. method:: getPid(signal_ref, signal)

    Returns the results of the PID equation evaluation *since the last* call to this function.
-It is usually called each timestep interval that is also synced to the measured signal that samples at the same timestep interval frequency.
+It is usually called at each timestep interval that is also synced to the measured signal that samples at the same timestep interval frequency.
 Calculation & persistent values depend on mode